zvimoe/nodejs-exercise/README.md

 # Node.js exercise
-- First of all run `$ npm install` to get all dependecies
+- First of all run `$ npm install` to get all dependecies This app will do the basic `CRUD` operations over a SQL tables.

 ## Client side
 Start an AngularJS app with the folowing files: